-“Good Salary” is a very subjective term and its definition varies from place to place, job to job and from one person to another.
-An annual salary of $50,000 may be above average at one place and it may be below the poverty line in the other place.
+“Good Salary in Canada” is a very subjective term and its definition varies from place to place, job to job and from one person to another.
+An annual salary of $50,000 may be above average in one place and it may be below the poverty line in the other place.
 However, a good salary, in general, refers to a decent lifestyle and the high happiness quotient of the employee.

 In Canada, there are approximately thirteen different job segments, dissected on the basis of location, culture and/or the cost of living.
 The salary offered to an employee depends upon his/her educational qualifications, prior work experience, job profile, work location, industry, age, etc. In a few cases, it also changes depending upon the college or university of degree, previous achievements at work and the aspiring candidate’s social and professional network.